- How can we equip potential leaders already working in the sciences, theology, and ministry?

 - Support these leaders through ongoing coaching, consultation, training, and select project hosting.

-Blueprint 1543 provides the following leadership development services to fulfill the goals of Sciences-Engaged Theology and Science Stewardship:
+Blueprint 1543 provides the following leadership development services to fulfill the goals of Sciences-Integrated Theology and Science Stewardship:

 - Professional coaching for project development, project management, and leader development.